sundeepbassi/fun-ships/README.md

 ###  Data Model

-The model that I am using for this project is based on a grid board functions.
+The model that I am using for this project is based on a grid board function.

 In the game there are.

 The grid board class contains both the players and the computers boards.